-\begin{rmk} We already remarked that our closedness theorem for the ideals of dagger affinoid algebras is coherent with respect to classical result on affinoid algebras and on Stein algebras.
-Here we can underline that also the result on boundedness of any algebra morphism between dagger algebras is coherent not only with respect to the theory of affinoid algebras but also with the theory of Stein algebras: see page 185 of \cite{REM} (and the discussion in the preceding pages) where is shown that every algebra morphism between Stein algebras is continuous.
-Then, since Stein algebras are Fr\'echet, the boundedness of morphism is equivalent to continuity. \end{rmk}
+\begin{rmk} We have already remarked that our closedness theorem for the ideals of dagger affinoid algebras is coherent with respect to the results on classical affinoid algebras.
+With last theorem we can underline that our theorem \ref{thm_W} is coherent with respect to the theory of Stein spaces and Stein algebras, as explained for example in chapter 5 of \cite{REM}.
+Furthermore, our result about the boundedness of any algebra morphism between dagger algebras is coherent not only with respect to the theory of affinoid algebras but also with the theory of Stein algebras: see page 185 of \cite{REM} (and the discussion in the preceding pages) where we show that every algebra morphism between Stein algebras is continuous.
+Notice that since Stein algebras are Fr\'echet algebras, the boundedness of morphism is equivalent to continuity. \end{rmk}